francoameri/home-lab/v2/README.md

 - **A pre-existing floating Block rule can silently break a brand-new service built long after the rule was written.** A floating "block DNS bypass" rule written before Pi-hole existed silently blocked every cross-VLAN query to it once deployed — same-subnet tests looked fine (they never traverse OPNsense's routing layer) while genuinely cross-VLAN tests failed identically-configured traffic.
 Full trail in [`pihole.md`](pihole.md#the-dns-bypass-floating-rule-bug).
 - **A VLAN interface with no rules of its own has no outbound access, even if other VLANs have inbound passes pointed at it.** IOT initially had only the casting-related Pass rules that TRUSTED/GUEST pointed *at* it — no ruleset of its own meant no DNS, no NTP, no internet for IOT devices.
 Detail in [`opnsense.md`](opnsense.md#iots-own-ruleset).
 - **"Invert Destination," left checked from a cloned rule, produces the exact opposite of the intended behavior.** Watch for a `!` prefixing the destination in the rules list.
+- **`qm create` can hang or time out indefinitely when a command mixes a storage-managed disk (needs fresh allocation) with a raw device-path disk (already exists) in the same invocation.** Cost real debugging time provisioning the Proxmox Backup Server VM.
+Isolated to `qm create`'s own orchestration — the ZFS layer, udev, and the storage plugin all tested healthy independently.
+Workaround and full trail in [`proxmox.md`](proxmox.md#known-issues--lessons).
 - **OPNsense's Listen Interfaces setting scopes more than the web GUI.** An interface left out of System → Settings → Administration → Listen Interfaces produces a full connection timeout for anything hitting the API/GUI on that interface — indistinguishable from "nothing is listening," not a firewall rejection.
 Cost real debugging time on the OPNsense monitoring exporter; detail in [`monitoring.md`](monitoring.md#phase-3--service-specific-exporters).
 - **dnsmasq and Unbound both self-follow interface IP changes** — moving an interface's address doesn't require manually updating each service's listen-address list, since both bind by interface, not a hardcoded address.
 What *does* need a manual nudge: an already-running service instance holding a stale socket on the old address until it's restarted/reloaded — `sockstat` will show the ghost binding until then.
 - **A client machine's own DHCP lease doesn't self-heal** when the gateway address changes underneath it — the client keeps routing through the old (now-nonexistent) gateway/DNS server until its lease renews.
 Same-subnet SSH access to the new address still works immediately regardless (ARP, not routing), but broader connectivity needs a manual release/renew.